ImageMagick/Usage-Markdown/basics/index.md

 One of the most important points to remember with ImageMagick, and one that confuses both new users and experienced users, is that...

-**ImageMagick works with Ordered Lists of Images, not single images**
+>**ImageMagick works with Ordered Lists of Images, not single images**

-That is IM deals not with just one image, but potentially an ordered list of images, be they separate individual images, a set of images that layer on top of each other, or the frames of an animation.
+That is, IM deals not with just one image, but potentially an ordered list of images, be they separate individual images, a set of images that layer on top of each other, or the frames of an animation.

-Also in general all image operators will be applied to *all the images in the current list*.
+Also, in general, all image operators will be applied to *all the images in the current list*.

-As such if you use a "`-draw`" operator, it will not only draw on the last image in the list, as many new users would assume, but it will draw onto *all* the other images in the current image list, and does so to each image in turn.
+As such, if you use a "`-draw`" operator, it will not only draw on the last image in the list, as many new users would assume, but it will draw onto *all* the other images in the current image list, and does so to each image in turn.

 Image Layering Operators, such as "`-coalesce`" and "`-layers`" will replace each image in the list with a new image modified according to the other images in the list.
 It may even add or remove extra images!

-Also Image List Operators, like "`-append`", "`-mosaic`", and "`-fx`", will replace ALL the images in the current image list with the resulting combined image.
-That is it will destroy all the images, unless they were previously saved using [Parenthesis](#parenthesis), and [Cloned Images](#clone) were used.
-See [Image List Operators](#list_ops) below for practical examples.
+Also, Image List Operators, like "`-append`", "`-mosaic`", and "`-fx`", will replace ALL the images in the current image list with the resulting combined image.
+That is, it will destroy all the images, unless they were previously saved using [Parenthesis](#parenthesis), and [Cloned Images](#clone) were used - see [Image List Operators](#list_ops) below for practical examples.

-Finally when a new image is read in or created, IM only adds that new image to the end of the current image list (which always exists).
+Finally, when a new image is read in or created, IM only adds that new image to the end of the current image list (which always exists).
 Some formats (like [GIF](../formats/#gif)) may actually add multiple images to the current image list, unless a special [Indexing Read Modifier](../files/#read_mods) is added to the input filename, to limit what is read in.

 When saving images, IM will save the whole image list that is in memory at the time of writing.
-If image format allows it IM will write ALL the images into a single file.
+If the image format allows it, IM will write ALL the images into a single file.
 If the format does NOT allow multiple images (for example JPEG), it will write the images into separate files (See [Writing a Multiple Images](../files/#write_list)).

 ### Parenthesis -- processing images 'on-the-side' {#parenthesis}

 With the formalization of the command line options, the processing order is now exactly predictable, and it has also become possible to add parenthesis (or brackets) to the image processing.
 This has been a desired feature by IM users for a long time, and allows you to do things never before possible in a single command.

-The opening bracket '`(`' will in affect start a new image list, that all enclosed operators will work on.
+The opening bracket '`(`' will in effect start a new image list, that all enclosed operators will work on.
 The matching close bracket '`)`' will then add the resulting image list (which may be more than one image, or none at all) to the end of the previous image list.

 In other words, using parenthesis means...

 ***"I need to do a bit of work in a separate image list
  before adding the results to the end of previous list."***

-It allows you to work on a sub-set of images, like a scratch pad, than add the result back into the main image list without affecting the images you have already previously read in or have been working on.
+It allows you to work on a sub-set of images, like a scratch pad, then add the result back into the main image list without affecting the images you have already previously read in or have been working on.

 Let's look at some simple examples...